 The Education You Need

 In the past, x-ray technicians were required to attend a six-month certification program.
 Recently, however, the requirement was changed, and technicians must now hold an associate degree from an accredited institution in order to be eligible for national certification.
-A bachelor’s degree is available as well if you would like to go for that instead.
+A bachelor’s degree is available as well, if you prefer.
 There are some states that also require the x-ray school to be accredited by the Joint Review Committee on Education in Radiologic Technology.

 What Will Classes Be Like?